 - The lever is parallel with the pipe when it’s on.

 - Turn the lever so it’s at a 90-degree angle to the pipe.

-2. Turning Off the Water Supply
+2. Turn Off the Water Supply

 There are two types of valves: a gate valve and a ball valve.
 The ball valve has a lever similar to that on the gas pipe.
 Turn this 90 degrees to stop the cold water supply.
 The gate valve has a knob or handle that can turn.
 Close this until it stops.

 3. Drain your Water Heater